Building A Sliding Barn Door

 Types of Doors

-Sliding barn doors can be as simple as a new or repurposed door slab or an elaborate custom-designed door.
+Building or choosing a sliding barn doors can be as simple as a new or repurposed door slab or an elaborate custom-designed door.
 With a little creativity and imagination, hard woods, thick gauge metals, and repurposed materials can come together harmoniously.

 The thickness of your door will also depend on or influence the track you are using.
 If you are purchasing a commercially available track system, you will want to follow the manufacturer’s recommendation on door thickness.
 Some manufacturers offer different sizes and clearance giving you flexibility in door size and thickness.